BRGOVIND/AegisLM/README.md

 uvicorn app.main:app --reload
 ```

-The API will be available at `http://localhost:8000`.
-The database is created automatically on first run and the attack library is seeded.
+It runs on `http://localhost:8000`.
+The database gets created and the attack library seeded automatically the first time it starts.

-### 3. Start the frontend
+Then the frontend, in a second terminal:

 ```bash
 cd frontend